 Having a Spring and Summer capsule wardrobe for each of my kids has saved me time, money and made laundry MUCH more manageable!
-A capsule wardrobe isn’t just a trendy idea, its a time saving tactic.
 Don’t forget to grab your free seasonal checklist at the end of this post!

 I have a confession to make: I LOVE shopping.
 I could seriously spend all day shopping clearance racks and thrift stores for cute clothing for my kids.
 So much more fun than shopping for adults, right?
 And you know what, I have done just that.

 Flash back to when my first two girls were toddlers, and their closets were jam packed with the sweetest little dresses and tiny skirts, bonnets, and stockings that I had found for a couple dollars each at garage sales.
 So many little things that my girls hardly ever wore!

 Have you seen my newborn essentials checklist?

 Why?
 Because I had a few favorites that I kept reaching for when I would dress them each day.
 And as they got older, they would always pick the same 3 outfits day in and day out.

 As our family grew, and I had less and less time to spend scouring sale racks, and less room in my house for storing bins and bins of little clothes.
 It was time to come up with a plan!